Talanor, the Bright Tower

 +5 Acid resistance.
 (Earth1: Tupilaq)

-Fiery Weapons: 1/day as a swift action, you can imbue your weapons with the essence of flame and fire, causing 1d6 +1 per 2 character levels of fire damage from any successful hit with your weapons for 1 full round.
+As a swift action, you can imbue your weapons with the essence of flame and fire, causing 1d6 +1 per 2 character levels of fire damage from any successful hit with your weapons for 1 full round.
+For every Life Essence imbued subsequently the fire damage increase by another 1d6.
+Current: 2d6 +4.
+This ability increases the character’s EP by 1.
 (LE3: Gnoll Priest)

-Seek Target: 1/day you can smell or taste a drop of blood, lock of hair, or other portion of a creature’s body as a standard action.
+You can smell or taste a drop of blood, lock of hair, or other portion of a creature’s body as a standard action.
 For the duration of the effect, you constantly knows what direction that creature is located in, and gains a +20 insight bonus on all Perception checks made to locate the creature.
 The effect lasts 1 hour per character level.
+For every Earth Essence imbued subsequently, increase the EP added by this ability.
+This ability increases the character’s EP by 1.
 (Earth1: Tupilaq)

 Scrolls, Potions & Components